jan-moravec/circular-frame-buffer/README.md

 ```
 virtual CameraFrame *newFrame(unsigned id) = 0;
 ```
-This function must be overriden.
+This function must be overridden.
 It contains the new frame creation and returns a pointer to it.
 The reason is that you want to create a TestFrame, for example, but the CameraFrameBuffer needs it as CameraFrame object to work with it.

 Since the newFrame() is virtual function, it SHOULD NOT be called from constructor - thus the function initializeFrames() is needed.
-This function prepares desired number of images and linkes them together.
+This function prepares the desired number of images and links them together.

 Then there are multiple functions for accessing the CameraFrame frames.
 They are protected - the child class must decide which of them can be used as public.